Pentatonic/TinyNote/README.txt

 // can also use this to rebase and remove the extra merge log git rebase origin/master
+// change the dates of the rebased commits git rebase --ignore-date
 ================================================================================
 // Show a commit detail
 git show <commit id>